So, you’ve made the decision to build your dream timber frame home. Now comes the exciting first step—planning out your timber frame home.

 #5: Think About the Future

 Your timber frame home is an investment for you and the generations to come.
-When creating your plan, don’t just think about what will suit your immediate needs and lifestyle.
+When creating your timber frame home plans, don’t just think about what will suit your immediate needs and lifestyle.
 Think about the future as well.

 Design your home so you can “age in place”—meaning you’ll be able to live safely and comfortably there throughout the years.